SenseTalk supports many commands and functions to help you process information.

 Commands are statements that direct a script’s actions.
 They can refer to a built-in SenseTalk command, or refer to a handler that you have written.
 For more information on how Commands work, see Commands and Comments.

-Functions are a type of handler that is a source of value.
+Functions are calls to handlers that return a value, used within an expression.
 In addition to SenseTalk’s built-in functions, you can also write your own function handlers.

 The sections linked below provide information on the various commands and functions supported by SenseTalk for various purposes: